Somerleyton: Culture and community

-Boats mored at Somerleyton Marina on the River Waveney.
+Boats moored at Somerleyton Marina on the River Waveney.

 Somerleyton has a primary school, built as part of the development of the model village, a village hall and playing field as well as a public house, the Dukes Head.
 The Somerleyton Estate remains a major landowner throughout the surrounding area.
 Many of the houses in the village are listed buildings and development is restricted to preserve the period style of the village.

 The Lowestoft to Norwich railway line runs through the parish close to the Waveney, crossing the river at Somerleyton Swing Bridge.
 Somerleyton railway station on the edge of the village has operated since 1847.
 The lines passes close to Cockerell's boatyard, Somerleyton Marina, and the site of the former Somerleyton brickworks which produced bricks for the buildings such as Liverpool Street railway station.
 The brickworks closed in 1939 and the chimneys were subsequently demolished.